anujaverma11/the-complete-javascript-course/README.md

  - Variable Mutation and Type Coercion

-Variable Mutation is changing a value of a variable.
+Variable Mutation - An immutable value is one that, once created, can never be changed.
+In JavaScript, primitive values such as numbers, strings and booleans are always immutable.
+However, data structures like objects and arrays are not.
+By mutation I mean changing or affecting a source element.

 Type coercion is when JS automatically convert one type to another as needed.